Gynecology: Gynecologist clears up myths

 Which topic is particularly close to your heart?

-One topic that is particularly important to me is early childhood sex education.
-Children should learn about their bodies from the very beginning and develop a healthy relationship with childhood sexuality and boundaries.
+One topic that is particularly important to me is early childhood education.
+Children should learn from the outset to understand their bodies and develop a healthy relationship with childhood sexuality and boundaries.

 Unfortunately, this is often taboo and only discussed at a very late stage.
 It is crucial to start early with age-appropriate information - without taboos, without fear.
 Education is prevention of sexualized violence.